HOW TO TELL IF A RUBY IS REAL

 STEP ONE: CHECK THE RUBY'S HARDNESS

-As mentioned above, natural rubies are highly resistant to scratches, ranking a firm 9 on the Mohs scale of Hardness.
+As mentioned above, real rubies are highly resistant to scratches, ranking a firm 9 on the Mohs scale of Hardness.
 Real rubies rank second in durability only to diamond and moissanite gems because a diamond ranks a 10 on the Mohs scale, while moissanite ranks a 9.25.
 This means that only a diamond (or an object with a hardness greater than 9) can scratch real rubies.
 This is the same for all gems on the Mohls Scale of Hardness.
-For example, a material such as glass (a common material in faux rubies) is a mere 5.5 on the hardness scale, so it can only scratch stones with a 5.0 hardness ranking or below.
+For example, a material such as glass (a common material in fake rubies) is a mere 5.5 on the hardness scale, so it can only scratch stones with a 5.0 hardness ranking or below.

 THE RUBY SCRATCH TEST

 COMMON RUBY IMITATIONS

 Glass: Most fake rubies on the market consist of red-colored glass.
 These synthetic, fake rubies are affordable but aren't exceptionally long-lasting.
 Additionally, genuine ruby stones typically have a higher refractive index than glass, meaning they sparkle and shine more than one-dimensional red glass.

 Composite Rubies: These are genuine rubies with red-colored glass fused into it.
 Mixing these two materials creates a larger, fake stone at a lower price point than real ruby gemstones.

 The disadvantage of composite rubies is that these stones contain glass and, thus, are easily fractured and harmed by chemicals in housekeeping supplies.